fmmmlee/D2Solo/README.md

 #### Status

-**As of season 10, changes in Destiny 2's peer-to-peer networking have rendered port blocking ineffectual and this application is defunct as a result.
-I may try alternate methods that can block the new Steam-integrated networking implementation.**
+**As of Season 10, Destiny 2 now utilizes the [ISteamNetworkingSockets](https://github.com/ValveSoftware/GameNetworkingSockets) interface.
+This change has rendered the old approach to port blocking ineffectual.
+Currently trying out blocking a different set of ports; see the SotW-workaround-wip branch for details.**

 UI snapshot, actual size: